Skip to Main Content

 Section 2

-A moves or donor management process can be called many things — major donor prospecting, donor cultivation, or even targeted donor stewardship.
+A moves process can be called many things — major donor prospecting, donor cultivation, or even targeted donor stewardship.

 No matter what you call it, the processes are likely similar.
 You segment your constituents, choose your approach, and monitor for results that will inform future efforts.